-Take time to check out the private lenders that Student Loan Planner partners with for great rates and cash back bonuses.
-Not only have we negotiated the best cash back bonuses for you, if you find a better deal, you can contact us and we will try and find a way to beat your deal still.
+Take time to check out the private lenders that Student Loan Planner partners with for great fixed and variable interest rates and cash-back bonuses.
+We have negotiated the best cash-back bonuses for you.
+But, if you find a better deal, you can contact us and we’ll try and find a way to beat your deal still.

-When you actually move forward with a refinancing option, there is a hard inquiry performed that can negatively affect your credit score, but getting a pre-qualified offer only requires a soft inquiry.
-Soft inquiries don’t affect credit scores.
+When you move forward with a student loan refinancing option, there is a hard inquiry performed on your credit that can negatively affect your credit score.
+But getting a pre-qualified offer only requires a soft inquiry, which won’t affect your credit score.

 10. Use the Student Loan Calculator

-Student Loan Planner has developed a wonderful free tool, a student loan calculator, that will help you save time and money figuring out the right loan repayment options for you.
+We’ve developed a free student loan calculator that will help you save time and money figuring out the right loan repayment options for you.

-While there are many student loan calculators that exist, none of them are as extensive as our free tool and none of them are as easy to understand either.
-Student Loan Planner’s calculator acts as an interest calculator and a student loan refinance calculator.
+While there are many student loan calculators that exist, none of them are as extensive or as easy to understand.
+Student Loan Planner’s calculator acts as an interest calculator and a student loan refinancing calculator.

 11. Learn To Live On Less Money

 What areas should you splurge on and what things can you live without for a while?
-Look at two of the biggest purchases you’ll probably make in your life, an automobile and a house, to see if there are ways to save by choosing more economic options instead of your dream car or house.
-Choose to defer those splurges so you can afford to pay your debt off faster.
-This will allow you to choose a shorter refinancing term in order to lower your interest rates and ultimately save on your student loan debt.
+Look at two of the biggest purchases you’ll probably make in your life, an automobile and a house.
+See if there are ways to lower your costs and save by choosing more economic options instead of your dream car or house.
+Choose to defer those splurges, so you can afford to pay your debt off faster.
+This will allow you to choose a shorter student loan refinancing term in order to get a lower interest rate and, ultimately, save on your student loan debt.

 Should You Refinance Your Student Loans?

-If you are interested in taking advantage of Public Service Loan Forgiveness (PSLF), you will lose that option if you refinance your loans through a private lender.
+If you’re interested in taking advantage of Public Service Loan Forgiveness (PSLF), keep in mind that you’ll lose access to this federal student loan program if you refinance student loans through a private lender.

-You also will lose the options for loan deferment and forbearance.
-Some private lenders have unemployment protection, though, which allows you to pause repayment for 3 months if you lose your job.
-Income-driven repayment options also aren’t available for those that refinance.
+You’ll also lose access to flexible repayment with IDR plans, loan deferment and forbearance options that are protected by the federal student loan program.
+However, some private lenders have unemployment protection, though, which allows you to pause repayment for three months if you lose your job.